Tosin-JD/new_website/README.md

-# New Web site
-This is a repository to test a web page.

-Basic concept in html and css is explored.

-But basically, I just want to show how to host html and css on the web.
+# My Portfolio
+This repository contains the list of projects that I have done.